KDE/daykountdown/README.md

 - Adding and removing countdowns
 - Compatibility with both desktop and mobile form factors
 - Import and export countdowns from .JSON files
+- Sorting by date, name, and creation time

 ## Prerequisites